 anybody interested in going along is asked to telephone or text 07899

-The Yorkshire Agricultural Society was formed in 1837 and is a charity
+The Yorkshire Agricultural Society was formed in 1837 and is a

-initiatives has risen year on year to nearly £1m.
+and countryside initiatives has risen year on year to nearly £1m.

 Livestock Excellence Expected at The Great Yorkshire Show